 Rights Agreement, there are no agreements or arrangements under which the Company or any of its subsidiaries is obligated to register the sale of any of their securities under the Securities Act.
-Except as disclosed in the SEC Documents, (i) to the Company's Knowledge, and based solely on a review of Schedule 13D, Schedule 13G, and Forms 3, 4 and 5 filed with the Commission as of the date hereof, no Person or "group" (as defined in Section 13(d)(3) of the Exchange Act and the rules promulgated thereunder) "beneficially" (as defined in Section 13(d)(3) of the Exchange Act and the rules promulgated thereunder) "beneficially" (as defined in Section 13(d)(3) of the Exchange Act and the rules promulgated thereunder) exercisable or convertible, have been fully exercised or converted (as the case may be) taking account of any limitations on exercise or conversion (including "blockers") contained therein without conceding that such identified Person is a 10% stockholder for purposes of federal securities laws); (ii) there are no outstanding sor arrangements by which the Company is or may become bound to redeem a security of the Company; and (iii) the Company has no stock appreciation rights or "phantom stock" plans or agreements or any similar plan or agreement.
+Except as disclosed in the SEC Documents, (i) to the Company's Knowledge, and based solely on a review of Schedule 13D, Schedule 13G, and Forms 3, 4 and 5 filed with the Commission as of the date hereof, no Person or "group" (as defined in Section 13(d)(3) of the Exchange Act and the rules promulgated thereunder) "beneficially" (as defined in Section 13(d)(3) of the Exchange Act and the rules promulgated thereunder) owns 10% or more of the Company's issued and outstanding shares of Common Stock (calculated based on the assumption that all convertible securities, whether or not presently exercisable or convertible, have been fully exercised or converted (as the case may be) taking account of any limitations on exercise or conversion (including "blockers") contained therein without conceding that such identified Person is a 10% stockholder for purposes of federal securities laws); (ii) there are no outstanding securities or instruments of the Company which contain any redemption or similar provisions, and there are no contracts, commitments, understandings or arrangements by which the Company is or may become bound to redeem a security of the Company; and (iii) the Company has no stock appreciation rights or "phantom stock" plans or agreements or any similar plan or agreement.
 The Company has furnished to Purchaser true, correct and complete copies of the terms of all securities convertible into, or exercisable or exchangeable for, shares of Common Stock and the material rights of the holders thereof in respect thereto (except for differences in vesting or other provisions of the Company's outstanding equity awards granted under and in accordance with the terms of the Company's equity incentive plans, true, correct and complete copies of which are included in the SEC Documents).